Create PDF from Markdown using Marked2

 Tips

-Here are a few tips for creating PDFs using Marked.
+Here are a few tips for creating PDFs using Marked2.

 Separate pages at specific locations.

-In Markdown, a page break occurs there when you write following.
+In Markdown, you can insert a page break by writing the following.

 <!--BREAK-->